Inmates At Arizona’s Tent City Jail ‘Left To Rot’ During Extreme Heatwave

-Joe Arpaio’s Tent City Jail in Maricopa County, Arizona, has been likened to a concentration camp as inmates are “left to rot” during the extreme heatwave.
+Joe Arpaio’s Tent City Jail in Maricopa County, Arizona, has been likened to a concentration camp as inmates were “left to rot” during the extreme heatwave.

 Tent City Jail in Phoenix is an outdoor, canvas-tent prison compound where prisoners are left to rot in 120° heat.
-Phoenix is in the middle of a heat wave, and temperatures are forecast to reach at least 120°F (48°C) or even higher; but still hundreds of inmates are being subjected to inhumane conditions.
+Phoenix is in the middle of a heat wave, and temperatures are forecast to reach at least 120 degrees F or even higher; but still hundreds of inmates are being subjected to inhumane conditions.

 The Daily Beast reported that current temperatures are so extreme in Phoenix that even flights have been canceled.
 But inmates at this notorious outdoor jail are expected to endure conditions that are too dangerous for planes.

 With Arizona’s jails already packed, Tent City was created as an overflow site for Maricopa County.
-The outdoor complex was built in 1993 to reduce crowding in the city’s jail, and been used ever since to house sentenced and convicted non-violent offenders.
+The outdoor complex was built in 1993 to reduce crowding in the city’s jail, and have been used ever since to house sentenced and convicted non-violent offenders.

 The simple, fenced-in facility has housed up to 1,700 inmates in canvas tents, while temperatures raged both above and below safe limits.